sidharth2189/CarND-Traffic-Sign-Classifier-Project/README.md

 The lab environment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-* If working from the workspace, everytime the environment is set up, navigate to project repository and install the imblearn module using pip install imblearn
+* If working from the workspace, everytime the environment is set up, navigate to project repository on the workspace terminal and install the imblearn module using pip install imblearn

 * Other modules required are, Tensorflow, Pandas, Numpy, Matplotlib and OpenCV